PNg-HA/CSPM-with-AWS-Security-Hub/README.md

 - Playbook: a set of remediation

 ### Demo
 There are 5 demos in this project.
 However, for shortly, only the first demo has the description about runbooks.
-All demos have video attached.
+All demos listed in: https://www.youtube.com/playlist?list=PL7IdJecfX87jHfO43NYd6MXL8mBYWBAIf

 #### Orchestrator workflow
 ![image](https://github.com/PNg-HA/CSPM-with-AWS-Security-Hub/assets/93396414/929db750-3807-4da9-af94-4f7bcf0a9dde)
 #### Demo 1: Security groups should not allow ingress from 0.0.0.0/0 to port 22 – in member
 Input: Member creates a security group that opens port 22 for all IPv4 => violate control EC2.13

 Acion: Monitor & remediate

 Output:
-Findings generated in admin-member AWS Security Hub Remediation status notification to mail
+- Findings generated in admin-member AWS Security Hub
+- Remediation status notification to mail
-Successfull automated remediation
+- Successfull automated remediation

 ##### Control Runbook EC2.13
 ![image](https://github.com/PNg-HA/CSPM-with-AWS-Security-Hub/assets/93396414/9bdfabbc-1838-40e0-8ffd-9a21742e1468)

 **What does this document do?**

 Removes public access to remove server administrative ports from an EC2 Security Group.

 **Input parameters**

 - Finding: Security Hub finding details JSON
+-
 - AutomationAssumeRole: ARN of the role allows automation to perform on your behalf.

 **Output parameters**

 Remediation.Output: Output of AWS-DisablePublicAccessForSecurityGroup rubook.

 ###### Step 1: ParseInput